lambdatoast/lambdatoast.github.com/_posts/2013-11-21-html-generation-correctness.markdown

 (the tuple acting as a "name" and "value" pair).
 I will probably make a better type to enforce some basic rules.
 A `NonEmptyString` type for the "name" part of the tuple is the most obviously needed thing I'd like to enforce at compile-time.

-Meanwhile, I'll keep studying the spec, and refactoring the current codebase, which is lacking some organization and consistency modularization-wise.
+Meanwhile, I'll keep studying the spec, and refactoring the current codebase, which is lacking some organization and consistency, modularization-wise.

 ## Now reading